Field-theoretic versus data-driven evaluations of electromagnetic corrections to hadronic vacuum polarization in $(g-2)_\mu$: Introduction

-In order to match the two approaches we use a simple field-theoretical vector-meson dominance (VMD) model \cite{Gounaris:1968mw,Kroll:1967it} that explicitly satisfies the dispersion relation for the vacuum polarization.
+However, as we shall show below, the respective treatment of certain dominant channels (such as $\pi^0\gamma$) within the data-driven approach does \textit{not} align with the way the HVP$\gamma$ correction is defined in the lattice QCD approach.
+In order to match the two approaches we use a simple field-theoretic vector-meson dominance (VMD) model \cite{Gounaris:1968mw,Kroll:1967it} that explicitly satisfies the dispersion relation for the vacuum polarization.
 While deliberately schematic, our model captures the essential physics of radiative pion processes and establishes the mechanism leading to the contradiction between the two approaches.